 Awards for Faculty, Staff, and Students

-The award will be presented to a faculty, staff, or student in agriculture to recognize entrepreneurial enterprises, which may include development of commercial products, services, formation of company or causing relocation/expansion of company into TN.
+The award will be presented to a faculty member, staff, or student in agriculture to recognize entrepreneurial enterprises, which may include development of commercial products, services, formation of company or causing relocation/expansion of company into Tennessee.
 It may also include a faculty or staff member whose work and/or teaching helps students develop their entrepreneurial skills, particularly if they’ve resulted in an entrepreneurial venture.
 Nominees will be reviewed based on evidence of any of the above.
 Nominations will include a letter of nomination (can be from self) which describes how the nominee achieved the purpose of the award.
-For nominations involving a product, service, or company formation/relocation, two letters from stakeholders who’ve benefitted from the venture should be included (e.g., company officer, distributer, consumer, etc.).
+For nominations involving a product, service, or company formation/relocation, two letters from stakeholders who have benefitted from the venture should be included (e.g. company officer, distributer, consumer, etc.).

 For nominations focused on development of entrepreneurial skills, the nomination will consist of:

-- A cover letter (not to exceed 1 page),
+- A cover letter (not to exceed one page),

-- A statement by the nominee which describes their philosophy, goals, and methods for teaching students to be entrepreneurial (2 page limit),
+- A statement by the nominee which describes their philosophy, goals, and methods for teaching students to be entrepreneurial (two page limit),

-- and letters (1 page limit) from 2 current and/or former students
+- and letters (one page limit) from two current and/or former students

 - The nature and quality of the nominees work